 Writing the statement of purpose, which asks you to incorporate many different topics into one coherent essay, is a daunting task for many applicants.
 Adding to the pressure is the knowledge that this statement of purpose could play a vital role in one’s admission to a given school.

 In addition to a statement of purpose, many programs ask for a writing sample from your undergraduate work, or for a current essay on an assigned topic.
 The actual topic of the writing sample varies but will likely be closely related to the focus of the program.
 For example, at the University of Texas-Austin, the English masters program asks applicants to submit either poetry or prose for their creative writing program.

 If you would like assistance with the process of developing a strong statement of purpose, PowerScore has developed a team of experts who have firsthand experience in graduate admissions.
 Our admissions counselors can help you select a topic, write a complete essay, or edit and polish an existing draft.

-For additional information on our Graduate School Admissions Counseling programs, please visit our website or call us at (800) 545-1750.
+For additional information on our Graduate School Admissions Consulting programs, please visit our Grad School Admissions page or call us at (800) 545-1750.